Active Substance: C1 inhibitor (human)

 Pharmacotherapeutic Group: Other haematological agents

 Treatment and pre-procedure prevention of angioedema attacks in adults and adolescents with hereditary angioedema (HAE).

 Routine prevention of angioedema attacks in adults and adolescents with severe and recurrent attacks of hereditary angioedema (HAE), who are intolerant to or insufficiently protected by oral prevention treatments, or patients who are inadequately managed with repeated acute treatment.

 What is Cinryze?

 Cinryze is a powder and solvent that are made up into a solution for injection.
 It contains the active substance C1 inhibitor (human).

 What is Cinryze used for?

-Cinryze is used to treat ‘swelling attacks’ in adults and adolescents with hereditary angioedema.
+Cinryze is used to treat angioedema (swelling) attacks in adults and adolescents aged 12 to 17 years with hereditary angioedema.
 Patients with hereditary angioedema have attacks of swelling that can occur anywhere in the body, such as in the face or limbs, or around the gut, causing discomfort and pain.

 Cinryze is also used for the prevention of angioedema attacks that can be triggered by medical, dental or surgical procedures.

 Cinryze is also used for routine prevention in patients who have severe and frequent angioedema attacks for which prevention with oral medicines is not adequate or in patients whose attacks are not adequately treated.